openvinotoolkit/openvino_notebooks/README.md

 - On Ubuntu, if you see the error **"libpython3.7m.so.1.0: cannot open shared object file: No such object or directory"** please install the required package with `sudo apt install libpython3.7-dev`

-- If you get an `ImportError`, doublecheck that you installed the kernel in Step 4.
+- If you get an `ImportError`, doublecheck that you installed the kernel in [Step 5](#step-5-install-the-virtualenv-kernel-in-jupyter).
 If necessary, choose the openvino*env kernel from the \_Kernel->Change Kernel* menu)

 - On Linux and macOS you may need to type `python3` instead of `python` when creating your virtual environment